“It’s not a palace, it’s an entire city. Superb in its size, superb in its matter.” — Charles Perrault, 1687

-Here’s my guide to taking a virtual tour of the Palace of Versailles, the most ornate and famous royal chateau in France.
-Once behind closed doors, the palace is now yours for digital viewing at home from your couch or computer screen.
+Here’s my guide to taking a virtual tour of the Palace of Versailles.
+Versailles is the most ornate and famous royal chateau in France.
+Once hidden away behind closed doors, the palace is now yours for digital viewing at home from your couch or computer screen.

 Versailles is honestly one of my least favorite places in France to visit in real life.
 The lines are spectacularly long.
-It's spectacularly crowded.
+The palace spectacularly crowded.
 It’s hard to really admire the royal handiwork with the crush of people.

 Short History of the Palace of Versailles

 The UNESCO-listed Palace of Versailles was once the center and cultural heartbeat of Europe, until the French Revolution.
 The Sun King Louis XIV transformed his father’s hunting lodge into a monumental palace in the mid 17th century.

 The palace was France’s political capital and royal seat from 1682 to 1789.
 The royal court had 3,000 residents.

 The Palace of Versailles is ornately decorated, to say the least.
 It’s massive, flashy, and very, very gold.
 The opulence is overwhelming.
 Even the bathrooms are gold plated.

 As exemplifies the Baroque style, the palace was decorated with gilding, stucco, arabesques, frescoed vaulted ceilings, mirrors, and tromp l’oeil effects.
 The king’s apartments were in the center, because the world revolved around him.

 But the palace itself wasn’t enough for the king who ruled by divine right.
 In 1687, Louis XIV built the Grand Trianon.
 This swishy pad is where Louis XIV escaped the viper pit of court life and pursued his affair with Madame de Montespan.

 The architect, Jules Hardouin-Mansart, described the refined structure as “a little palace of pink marble and porphyry, with marvelous gardens.”